Last Updated on September 25, 2021 by Ruchika Gupta

 This is an easy way of getting started with no risk-taking required!
 Once people buy the download from your site, they can print it off at home themselves- no waiting around for shipments or distribution services needed here.

 Mim, a mom is a 5-star ETSY sticker seller who built her six-figure business selling stickers on Etsy.
 You should really join her free masterclass to see how easy is to start a sticker business and make earning from home.

 Greeting cards are always popular products that people buy every year- so why not jump on this bandwagon and start selling your own greeting cards!

 You have different options here – you can sell your designs, custom print and sell cards, or make handmade cards.
-Etsy is a good place for artists to sell customizable greeting cards at a fair price.

 11. Become a coloring book/pages illustrator

 Though this is a tough industry to get into, it is surprisingly easy considering the popularity of coloring books.